 F-1 Student Status Requirement

-Hours of Employment:
+Hours of Employment

-OPT: Initial 12-month
+OPT: Initial 12-Month

 Optional Practical Training (OPT) is a benefit given to F-1 students who are completing a bachelor’s or graduate degree in the United States.
 Its purpose is to provide an opportunity to gain employment experience in a student’s field of study.
 OPT is adjudicated (approved) by the United States Citizenship and Immigration Services (USCIS).

-STEM Extension Overview:
+OPT STEM 24-Month Extension